SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/sorting.md

 For a sorted collection, the highest value will either be the first value or the last value.
 The <i>k</i>-highest is at the <i>k</i><sup>th</sup> position.
 Thus, it reduces to a single-operation task.

+## Example 2: Search

+Instead of starting at the beginning and checking every element in a array, if it is sorted, you can jump into the middle of the array and ask whether the element you are looking for is bigger or smaller.
+That tells you you only need to search half as many elements.

+Then you can jump into the half way point of the ones you need to search and repeat the process.

+(Bonus: instead of jumping half way, you can estimate how far you need to jump.)

-## Example 2: Finding the number of unique items in a collection
+## Example 3: Finding the number of unique items in a collection

 Consider the array `{10,70,20,20,20,90,10,90,20,70}`.
 The four unique items are 10, 70, 20 and 90.